Bob Carr: United Nations Security Council

 Carr's term as Foreign Minister coincided with the final stages of Australia's campaign for a UN Security Council seat.
-The campaign, initiated in 2009, placed Australia in the ballot for a seat in the "Western Europe & Other" category, against European nations Luxembourg and Finland.
+The campaign, initiated in 2009, placed Australia in the ballot for a seat in the Western European and Others Group, against European nations Luxembourg and Finland.
 In the context of the bid, Carr supported Security Council reform including permanent membership for Japan, Brazil and India and two permanent seats for Africa.
 Carr credited Australia's successful campaign to promotion of Australia's diplomatic links with African nations and environmental and cultural links with small island states in the Caribbean and Pacific.
-In October 2012 Australia was elected to the Security Council, winning an absolute majority of votes in the first round of balloting – the first time Australia had held a seat since 1985–86.
+In October 2012, Australia was elected to the Security Council, winning an absolute majority of votes in the first round of balloting – the first time Australia had held a seat since 1985–86.
 Known for his fastidious eating habits, Bob Carr responded to the suggestion he would celebrate this success with champagne by saying "I’ll be having, as soon as I can, a generous cup of hot water, boiling water, with a slice of lemon".

 Opening negotiations on an arms trade treaty, United Nations, New York 20 March 2013.

 Carr advocated adoption by the UN of a global arms trade treaty to track and reduce the supply of weapons to rogue states or terrorist groups.
 Carr twice travelled to New York to personally campaign for the treaty.
 The treaty was passed by the UN by 154 votes to 3.